 Each quadrant reflects a vital way of contributing to progress:

+Are you a Spearhead?
 Starting something entirely new energizes you, whether it’s launching an initiative, pioneering a strategy, or challenging assumptions that no longer serve.
 You see opportunities where others see barriers, and feel most alive when carving out a new path.
-If you are often the first to step into the unknown, you might be a Spearhead.
+If you are often the first to step into the unknown, you are a Spearhead.

 Innovation doesn’t depend on one kind of person.
 It takes all four.